United States Semiquincentennial Commission: Formation

 The commissioners, who are designated by the party leaders of the United States Senate and the House, count a total of eight from Congress, of which, two from each chamber will be designated by their party leader, respectively.
 In addition, the law provides for the appointment of private citizens, defined as those who are neither employees nor offices of any federal or state or local government.
 These are appointed by the aforementioned party leadership, with each leader naming four, for a total of sixteen.
 Among these sixteen, the President of the United States designates a chairperson.

 On November 16, 2018, the then-33 members, of the commission, who are referred to as commissioners, were sworn in at Independence Hall in Philadelphia, which was chosen by Congress "to honor the historical significance of the building as the site of deliberations and adoption of both the United States Declaration of Independence and Constitution," and convened their first organizing meeting to begin eight years of planning and organizing for the 250th national birthday celebration.
-Chairman DiLella, designated as such by then-President Donald Trump, estimated that the group would meet three or four times a year.
+Chairman DiLella, designated as such by President Donald Trump, estimated that the group would meet three or four times a year.
 The new commission originally consisted of 16 private citizens, including chairman DiLella, eight members of Congress and nine federal officials.
-However, in 2020, the organic law was amended to increase the number of non voting ex officio federal officials to a total of 12, including a member designated by the chief justice of the United States, increasing the overall body's membership to 36.
+In 2020, the organic law was amended to increase the number of non voting ex officio federal officials to a total of 12, including a member designated by the chief justice of the United States, increasing the overall body's membership to 36.